Support Groups

 Survivors of Color Support Group

 For women* who identify as people of color and have experienced sexual violence and/or relationship violence.
-We discuss intersectionality as it relates to trauma and healing, and provide support and validation as we navigate an oppressive system that can continue to retraumatize.
+We discuss intersectionality as it relates to trauma and healing and provide support and validation as we continue to navigate oppressive and often retraumatizing systems.

-For Queer individuals* who has experienced sexual violence and/or relationship violence and is looking to receive support in community.
-Fill out the Interest Form for the Queer Survivors group here.
+For Queer individuals* who have experienced sexual violence and/or relationship violence and are looking to receive support in community..
+Please complete the interest form and a group facilitator will reach out to you.

 *All are welcome.
 This group will be most relevant to individuals who identify as Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, or Two-Spirit (LGBTQIA2S+).

-For individuals* who are interested in discussing topics such as healthy masculinities, consent, personal experiences of violence, and more.
+For individuals* who are interested in topics like healthy masculinities, consent, personal experiences of violence, and more.
+Aurora provides support to the official UMN student organization that leads this dialogue group, which will be offered fall 2025.

 *All are welcome.
 This group will be most relevant to individuals who identify as men, male, or masculine.